 Working and collaborating remotely has never been this easy and Zoom has made sure of that.
-The service offers free and paid plans with support for hosting hundreds of users at once and features options like raising a hand, ending meetings for everyone, muting all participants, and saving chats on the cloud.
+The service offers free and paid plans with support for hosting hundreds of users at once and features options like raising a hand, ending meetings for everyone, muting all participants, saving chats on the cloud, and more.

 Related: How to blur your background on Zoom